-The screams, the stench of burning fles--
+The screams, the stench of burning fles-

 "Here ye go."
 She slipped a long sleeved, silk shirt across my shoulders.
 I looked up into her face.
 "It's Warren's, but I don't think he'd mind."

 There were scents and smells that didn't exist inside that caged world that lingered here.
 It was the softness around the room that finally had my heart settling.
-The shirt was dark blue and way too big for me (I think Barbie clothes would be way too big for me at this moment!) but it was better than running around with nothing.
+The shirt was dark blue and way too big for me (I think baby doll clothes would be way too big for me at this moment!) but it was better than running around with nothing.

 She aided me back on the bed and then went on to tell me what had happened in the past twelve hours since I had fallen asleep.

-Apparently when Wolverine got to California, he told Scott (Dad!) that they had found and brought back one of the prisoners.
-That, in itself, is nothing impressive, but, when Dad called the people here and they said I gave the name "Kookie," he all but choked on his coffee and said he'd be there as soon as possible.
+Apparently when Wolverine got to California, he told Scott (Dad!) they had found and brought back one of the prisoners.
+That, in itself, was nothing impressive, but, when Dad called the people here and they said I gave the name "Kookie," he all but choked on his coffee and said he'd be there as soon as possible.